angular/angular/adev/src/content/guide/hybrid-rendering.md

 Prerendering requires you to author code that does not strictly depend on browser APIs and limits your selection of JavaScript libraries that assume they run in a browser.

 Prerendering incurs extremely little overhead per server request, as your server responds with static HTML documents.
 Static files are also easily cached by Content Delivery Networks (CDNs), browsers, and intermediate caching layers for even faster subsequent page loads.
 Deploying static HTML files to a CDN improves scalability by offloading work from your application web server, which is impactful for high-traffic applications.

-##### App shell prerendering

-An app shell offers improving perceived performance by displaying a basic layout quickly for client-side rendered routes.
-By showing users something immediately, it reduces the feeling of waiting for the application to load.
-App Shell provides a consistent user experience by creating a stable skeleton for the app, even while content is dynamically loaded.
-The shell can also be cached effectively, allowing the browser to cache it and speed up subsequent visits.

 ### Setting headers and status codes